-We are a nationally registered charity on a mission to catalyze bold community climate action in and through elementary and secondary schools across Canada and beyond.
+We are a Canadian registered charity catalyzing bold community climate and Nature action in and through elementary and secondary schools across Canada, the US and beyond.
 We have a growing array of passionate and highly capable professionals contributing to our mission – meet them below.

 Michèle Andrews (she/her)